PANWANG2014/miRACLe/README.md

 	The remainder of the file contains sample identifiers used in the miRNA and mRNA expression files.
 There is one line for each sample.
 Each line contains the identifiers for that sample.<br>

 #### <a name="4">2.2 Script Execution</a><br>
-miRACLe is written in R. The source code of [miRACLe](https://github.com/PANWANG2014/miRACLe/blob/master/miRACLe/miRACLe.R) consists of three parts, namely, 'FUNCTIONS', 'DATA INPUT' and 'MAIN PROGRAM'.
-The main function "miracle" in the "MAIN PROGRAM" calculates the miracle score for each miRNA-mRNA pair, based on which all putative MMIs are ranked.
+miRACLe is written in R and can be downloaded [here](https://github.com/PANWANG2014/miRACLe-Research/tree/master/Run%20miRACLe) along with test datasets.
+The source code of miRACLe consists of three parts, namely, 'FUNCTIONS', 'DATA INPUT' and 'MAIN PROGRAM'.
+The main function "miracle" in "MAIN PROGRAM" calculates the miracle score for each miRNA-mRNA pair at individual and population levels, based on which all putative MMIs are ranked.
 The essential inputs that the miRACLe algorithm requires to run includes two parts:<br>

 The first part contains the sequence-based interaction scores (seqScore) for putative miRNA-mRNA pairs.
 These scores are originally obtained from TargetSan v7.2 (TargetScan7\_CWCS\_cons and TargetScan7\_CWCS), DIANA-microT-CDS (DIANA\_microT\_CDS), MirTarget v4 (MirTarget4), miRanda-mirSVR (miRanda\_mirSVR) and compiled by the developers to fit the model.
 Default is **TargetScan7\_CWCS\_cons**.
 The other scores can be downloaded [here](https://figshare.com/s/0b7c68cd5152da27a191).<br>